-We want the Australian Government to issue a second round of sanctions on the 16th anniversary of the Saffron Revolution – September 2023.
+We want the Australian Government to issue a second round of sanctions on on the Myanmar junta and its business interests.

 It is not only in our national interest, but also aligns with our values of democracy and human rights.

 Australian imports of of timber and wood products from Myanmar fund the junta and fuel illegal logging!
 Choose a quote to Tweet to Prime Minister Albanese, Minister for Foreign Affairs Penny Wong and Minister for Agriculture, Fisheries and Forestry Senator the Hon Murray Watt:

 Australian imports of timber from Myanmar have surged post-coup, totaling AUD 2.5 million in 2021-2022.